ryanlonergan/ryanlonergan.github.io/portfolio/100_days.md

 ### Projects

-I have listed all of my projects below in descending order as the latter days are generally more complex than the earlier ones.
-For each project, I have linked its page on my Github where I have provided the code and some more information, including a short description, some quick stats and my thoughts about the project including any notes or relevant links.
+I have listed all my projects below in descending order as the latter days are generally more complex than the earlier ones.
+For each project, I have linked its page on my GitHub where I have provided the code and some more information, including a short description, some quick stats and my thoughts about the project including any notes or relevant links.

 If you are unsure of where to start, I have singled out a few projects I think are particularly interesting or feel free to start anywhere in the full table below.